mingdai666/Many-high-resolution-SEM-photos-of-PMMA-PVDF-HFP-electrospinning-Electrospun-separator-membrane/README.md

 Here is an SCI paper supporting project file.

-Electrospun membranes of PMMA and PMMA&PVDF-HFP were prepared at similar concentrations and voltages, and 35 SEM images were taken for each sample.
+Electrospun membranes of PMMA and PMMA&PVDF-HFP were prepared at similar concentrations and voltages(15/18/21kv), and 35 SEM images were taken for each sample.

+These pictures can be used to study random phenomena.

 Due to limited storage space, only thumbnail images of SEM (Scanning Electron Microscopy) are provided in this GitHub repository.